Constantine D'Amato was an American trainer and manager to some of boxing's greatest fighters in "Iron" Mike Tyson

 D'Amato began to teach Tyson how to transfer his aggression on the streets in the ring and educated him on previous boxing greats whilst also forcing him to read the biography of Alexander the Great.

 After guiding Tyson through a successful amateur career alongside Teddy Atlas, the trainer cornered Tyson in his first professional fight against Hector Mercedes in March 1985 at the age of 19.
-He won via a first-round TKO, which was clearly a sign of things to come.
+He won via a first-round TKO, which was a sign of things to come.

 Tyson had 15 fights in his first year as a professional and won all of them convincingly.
 Following D'Amato's unexpected death in November 1985, Kevin Rooney - a student of D'Amato - took over as Tyson's trainer.

 The fighter's idol was Muhammad Ali, whom he got the chance to emulate by becoming world heavyweight champion in 1986.

-Aged just 20, Tyson still remains the youngest heavyweight win a world title.
+Aged just 20, Tyson still remains the youngest heavyweight to win a world title.
 Rooney remained as his trainer until 1988.
 During that time, Tyson beat James Smith to add the WBA belt to his name before defeating Tony Tucker to also add the IBF belt to his mantle piece.

 Victories over the likes of Tyrell Biggs and Larry Holmes followed - the latter being a significant win for Tyson, who promised Ali he would gain revenge for him at the age of 14.